 PTFE has an ultra-low surface energy, making it notoriously difficult to bond.
 But it's not impossible, with proper surface treatments (like etching), it can be bonded successfully in industrial applications.

 PTFE is the chemical compound (Polytetrafluoroethylene), while Teflon® is a brand name registered by Chemours (formerly DuPont).
-Many companies produce PTFE under different trade names including ourselves.
+Although it is technically the same material, many companies produce PTFE under different trade names, including ourselves.

 To find out how we can help your latest project contact info@fluorocarbon.co.uk